DevNinja11/ConnectSphere/README.md

 ## Project Overview

-I have developed a social web application, named ConnectSphere.
+The project is about a social web application, named ConnectSphere.
 It is a modern, stateful web application designed to facilitate social interactions and community engagement.
 This platform enables users to connect, communicate, and share content through a robust set of features.
 The application supports user authentication, role management, social networking functionalities, and multimedia sharing, all while maintaining a seamless user experience.

 ## Tech Stack